jescriu/gp-data-service-linking-simplification/meetings/2021-12-03/MIWP Sub-group 2.3.2 Simplification Part B 2021-12-13 summary.md

 0. Welcome and Approval of the agenda (JRC)
 1. Possible amendments to [Part A Consolidated proposal (“Data-service linking simplification”)](https://github.com/INSPIRE-MIF/gp-data-service-linking-simplification/blob/main/proposals/JRC/ds-linking-simplification-good-practice.md) (All)
-2. Discussion on the Remapping of Extended Capabilities - [Based on Consolidated proposal – Annex B](https://github.com/INSPIRE-MIF/gp-data-service-linking-simplification/blob/main/proposals/JRC/ds-linking-simplification-good-practice.md#annex-b) (All)
+2. Discussion on the Remapping of Extended Capabilities - [Based on Part A Consolidated proposal – Annex B](https://github.com/INSPIRE-MIF/gp-data-service-linking-simplification/blob/main/proposals/JRC/ds-linking-simplification-good-practice.md#annex-b) (All)
 3. Way forward for Part B (All).
 4. AoB (All).